Gepardec/microprofile-training/docs/README.md

 # Welcome to the microprofile-training Wiki!

+> [!WARNING]
+> This documentation is outdated and no longer maintained

 The intention of this repository is to provide a training for the microprofile specifications in conjunction with the Jakarta Enterprise platform.
 This project will be developed under the umbrella of a [Gepardec Learning Friday Project](https://www.gepardec.com/learning-friday/).